sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# Do you take it for granted?
+## Do you take it for granted?
 I've learned not to

 ???